eldoy/eldoy-styleguide/README.md

 - Use `var` instead of `let` or `const`
 - Use `function` instead of `class`
 - Use `require` instead of `import`
+- Use `for` instead of `forEach`
 - Use short variable names
-- Use `for` instead of `forEach`
+- Avoid single letter variable names except as counters in loops
+- Use camelCase for longer variables and function names
+- Use snake_case for variables from the database

 ```js
 // Deconstruct whenever possible